Do you know who Chandler Bolt is?

 He makes more in a month than most people earn in a year, so it’s fair to assume that he’s good at online marketing.

 He did all of it with just the power of his voice.
 Jon is paralyzed from the neck down.

-When he decided to make marketing a key focus of his blog, he knew sharing the lessons that he learned when building his blog and former businesses would attract a lot of readers.
+When he decided to make marketing strategy a key focus of his blog, he knew sharing the lessons that he learned when building his blog and former businesses would attract a lot of readers.

 Similar to Backlinko, he often breaks down a marketing tactic, step by step, with screenshots, results and detailed how-to’s.

 Super specific instructions like this are rare in any industry, and if you can take people by the hand from A to B, that’s when you’ll build a loyal following.

 What’s more, Jon often brings on guests to share their best tactics in the same manner, so you can learn about other ways of online marketing as well, like building relationships, Google Analytics or email marketing.

 One way to learn what it takes to create awesome content is to just look at Jon’s writing.